 On the other hand, if you want to enjoy a relaxed tour, in a smaller group, with more flexible times, and a more personalized experience, you can always consider booking a tour with a reliable independent tour operator, as some of them offer a wide variety of such tours.

-If you prefer booking a tour with an independent tour operator, make sure you do it through a reliable online platform such as Viator or Get Your Guide, or Trip Advisor.
-Also, make sure you book cruise ship friendly tours (the ones that take into consideration your cruise ship arrival/departure), in order to avoid the unpleasant scenario.
+If you prefer booking a tour with an independent tour operator, make sure you do it through a reliable online platform such as Viator, Get Your Guide, Expedia, or Trip Advisor.
+Also, make sure you book cruise ship-friendly tours (the ones that take into consideration your cruise ship arrival/departure), in order to avoid the unpleasant scenario.

 5. Shore Excursions Cancellations

 Last-minute shore excursions cancellations are among the most unpleasant situations that can happen, and in the Caribbean, for example, they happen very often.

 They can happen due to various reasons: mechanical issues, bad weather, broken equipment… That’s something that we can’t control (the shore excursions department, the ship management, tour operators), and the guests who had their shore excursions canceled are automatically refunded.

 The cancellations can happen a few days before coming to the port of call or last minute (the worst option).
 They put both guests and the shore excursions department in a frustrating situation, and we need to figure out the alternatives for our guests in order to make their day fulfilled and happy.

 Overall, this is a normal thing that can happen in the world of cruising, and it’s important for both sides to have a lot of mutual understanding in these situations.